rd-wendling/weather-web-app/README.md

 Access the published web app [here.](https://rwend-weather-app.streamlit.app/)

 ## Screenshots
-Here is a preview of the web if you have not access the published site yet:
+Here is a preview of the web app if you have not access the published site yet:
 ![Screenshot1](assets/screenshots/app-screenshot.png)

 ## Known Issues